 Emma Walkin, on the record.

-Twenty-three years inside the Irish wedding industry, in her own words.
-A short account of why she started Page Two and what she will, and will not, do for you.
+A short account of why I started Page Two and what I will, and will not, do for you.

 Greystones, Ireland · May 2026

-For twenty-three years, Emma filmed weddings across Ireland through her studio, Edithouse.
+For twenty-three years, I have filmed weddings across Ireland through my studio, Edithouse.
 Over fifteen hundred of them.
 Every venue, every supplier dynamic, every timeline that worked and every one that quietly fell apart.

 By the numbers.
 What sits behind the advice.

-Greystones, two dogs, and the odd pint of Guinness.
+I am based in Greystones, with two dogs and the odd pint of Guinness.

-Emma is based in Greystones, just south of Dublin, with her partner Sue, three children, and two dogs.
-Her adventure started with four years at film school in New York.
+I am based in Greystones, just south of Dublin, with my partner Sue, three children, and two dogs.
+My adventure started with four years at film school in New York.
 An experience that lit a fire for storytelling that never went out.

-She came home to Ireland and founded Edithouse, and since then she has had the honour of filming over fifteen hundred weddings across the country.
+I came home to Ireland and founded Edithouse, and since then I have had the honour of filming over fifteen hundred weddings across the country.

-When she is not working, she is usually driving the kids around, the odd Pilates class, playing softball, or sharing a pint of Guinness with friends in a cosy pub.
+When I am not working, I am usually driving the kids around, the odd Pilates class, playing softball, or sharing a pint of Guinness with friends in a cosy pub.

 - Mood boards